gilbo/cork/README.md

 Cork was developed by Gilbert Bernstein, a computer scientist who has worked on robust geometric intersections in various projects since 2007.
 He's reasonably confident he knows what he's doing. =D

+WARNING: Unfortunately, there are a number of known problems with Cork.
+I have zero time to work on the library since I'm currently busy working on a thesis.
+(March 2016) If you would like to pay me large sums of money to improve this library, maybe we should talk.
+Otherwise, I'm really quite sorry to say I don't have time.

 Installation
 ============